jaamestaay/M2R-Group-29/README.md

 - Show the limitations and strengths of neural CDEs.

 Jiankuan Liu:

-- Neural Network and its two application:
-- (1) Hand-written numbers identification: this is a feedforward Neural Networks(FNN), with n*n pixels input and 10 outputs(numbers 0-9).
+- Hand-written numbers identification.
+This is an application of feedforward Neural Network, with n*n pixels input and 10 outputs (numbers 0-9).
 In gradient descent, finding the optimal minimum efficiently is crucial.
 If the step size is too large, the algorithm might overshoot the minimum and land at another point, while a step size that is too small can be inefficient and energy-consuming.
 Therefore, research focuses on finding the appropriate step size to balance efficiency and accuracy.

-- (2) Continuous dynamics of financial time series data, such as stock prices and market indices.
-This is a application of Recurrunt Neural Network.
+- Continuous dynamics of financial time series data, such as stock prices and market indices.
+This is an application of Recurrunt Neural Network.
 Neural ODEs naturally capture the continuous evolution of market data by embedding neural network architectures within the differential equation solving process.
-The Detail of it would be studied by Alex.
+The details would be studied by Tianshi.